FlorentRicci/azure-labs/01 - Realtime Sentiment Analysis/README.md

 ![](./images/eventHubs-createEventHub.png "Create Event Hub")

 ### Create a consumer group with an access policy
+Each client that reeds from the Event Hub needs to be assigned to a particular consumer group.
+It's a good practise to give each consumer group a separate access policy, so you can revoke each one of them separately.

 * Navigate to the previously created Event Hub and add a consumer group with the name _asa_ (referring to Azure Stream Analytics)